Top 10 Hot Jobs in Borderplex, the First US Inland Foreign Trade Zone and a Cheap Place to Live

 Merchandise admitted into a foreign trade zone may be assembled, manufactured, manipulated, sorted, repaired, cleaned, inspected, distributed, repacked, and destroyed.

-The Cost of Living Index in McAllen is 81 overall, according to the latest figures, although utilities stand at a 96, compared to the nation.
+The Cost of Living Index in McAllen is 81 overall, much lower than the national average.

 - Schneider National - Trucking